sveltejs/kit/documentation/docs/60-appendix/10-faq.md

 It is also possible to write custom adapters or leverage community adapters to deploy SvelteKit to more platforms such as specialized server environments, browser extensions, or native applications.
 See [integrations](./integrations) for more examples and integrations.

-## How do I use HMR with SvelteKit?

-SvelteKit has HMR enabled by default powered by [svelte-hmr](https://github.com/sveltejs/svelte-hmr).
-If you saw [Rich's presentation at the 2020 Svelte Summit](/blog/whats-the-deal-with-sveltekit), you may have seen a more powerful-looking version of HMR presented.
-This demo had `svelte-hmr`'s `preserveLocalState` flag on.
-This flag is now off by default because it may lead to unexpected behaviour and edge cases.
-But don't worry, you are still getting HMR with SvelteKit!
-If you'd like to preserve local state you can use the `@hmr:keep` or `@hmr:keep-all` directives as documented on the [svelte-hmr](https://github.com/sveltejs/svelte-hmr) page.

 ## How do I include details from package.json in my application?

 You cannot directly require JSON files, since SvelteKit expects [`svelte.config.js`](./configuration) to be an ES module.
 If you'd like to include your application's version number or other information from `package.json` in your application, you can load JSON like so: